 Let us start by giving deep considerations to the following; for more than 60 years of Independence, no African country is allowed to trade their naturally endowed resources in their own sovereign currencies to ensure that true values of those resources are translated into economic development and empowerment on the African continent.

-Any attempt by any African leader to break this global economic system that has deliberately designed and instituted to keep Africa under unending poverty is either assassinated or removed from power, hence, the need for all power-holders on the African continent to be quite while observing the future of the next generation destroyed in an arm-folding.
-The real threat did not start with Patrice Lumumba of DR Congo or Thomas Sankara of Burkina Faso; neither did it end with the sad removal and assassination our dear Brother Gaddafi, all of us are victims and whoever sort to challenge this system need to be aware of the true consequence.
+Any African leader who makes an attempt to break this global economic system that has deliberately designed and instituted to keep Africa under unending poverty is either assassinated or removed from power, hence, the need for all power-holders on the African continent to be quiet while observing the future of the next generation destroyed in an arm-folding.
+The real threat did not start with Patrice Lumumba of DR Congo or Thomas Sankara of Burkina Faso; neither did it end with the sad removal and assassination of our dear Brother Gaddafi; all of us are victims and whoever sort to challenge this system need to be aware of the true consequence.

 Today, the masses of Africa are made to believe that they are suffering because of the corrupt nature of their leaders, however, our under development is designed by something far greater than corruption which is even more abundant in the world system.